 This application is in addition to your Housing Application.
 This opportunity is for anyone to express interest.
 While space is open to all individuals who agree with the principles of GAH, priority will be given to those who need a safer and more inclusive space on campus.

-Wall Hall will host the GAH Cluster for the 2021-2022 school year.
+Wall Residential College will host the GAH Cluster for the 2023-2024 academic year.
 Wall is a suite-style building for First-Year students.
 Please note, participants will likely be sharing a room, suite, and/or semi-private bathroom with someone identifying as a gender different from their own.

 Please note that this option is different from the Gender Affirming Housing option above.
 The above option allows students to be matched with a roommate that also selected Gender Affirming Housing and placed into a variety of communities or within a Residential Learning Community.
 The Gender Affirming Housing Cluster is a specific community of students who have applied to live together in the same building, agree to abide by the GAH principles of inclusion, and will share all-gender suited bathrooms and all-gender rooms with other members.

 If you experience a problem with your living situation that you believe is a result of your sexual orientation, gender identity, or gender expression, immediately talk to your resident advisor, resident director, or another staff member.
 We ask that you also report bias-related incidents (confidentially, if you choose) to the Office of Human Resources and Institutional Equity and to the Office for Gender and Sexual Diversity (OGSD).
 To submit an online report of an incident of bias, misconduct, or discrimination, please click here.